Skip to main content

 amelia.flood@slu.edu

-A St. Louis native, I have completed my master's degree in American Studies and am currently working on my doctoral degree.
-My planned dissertation will examine empire, race, and resistance among Afro-Danish activists in the US Virgin Islands between 1917 and 1936.
-My broader research interests include transnational American religion, empire, and race in the Gilded Age and Progressive Era.
-I hold a BA cum laude from Knox College in International Relations and Art History.
-While at Knox, I received a variety of awards including a Ford Fellowship.
-Professionally I have worked as a newspaper reporter and editor, in the nonprofit sector as a grant writer, and in positions in research administration and communications in higher education.
+A St. Louis native, I have completed my master's degree with distinction in American studies and am all-but-dissertation on the path toward earning my doctorate.
+My dissertation examines the ways islanders, imperial agents, and islands-linked activists experienced and navigated the transition between Danish and U.S. empires in the Danish West Indies/U.S. Virgin Islands.
+My publications include “‘Neither citizen nor alien’: Migration, Territoriality, and Malfunctioning Empire in the US Virgin Islands," published in Summer 2020 in The Journal of Transnational American Studies.
+I have presented papers at conferences at SLU, the University of California–Santa Cruz, and the University of Copenhagen in Denmark.
+I have conducted research at archives on the U.S. mainland and in the U.S. Virgin Islands.
+My broader research interests include transnational American religion, empire, imperial transition, race, and immigration/migration history in the Gilded Age and Progressive Era.
+I hold a B.A. cum laude from Knox College in international relations and art history.
+While at Knox, I received a number of awards including a Ford Fellowship.
+Professionally, I have worked as a newspaper reporter and editor, in the nonprofit sector as a grant writer, and in positions in research administration and communications in higher education.

 Robin Hoover